ThomasNJordan/ISeeU/README.md

 # ISeeU
+[ARCHIVE] PantherHacks Cyber Track Winner 🏆🏆🏆

-WiFi Post-Exploitation Toolkit for Motion Detection
+WiFi Post-Exploitation Tool for Motion Detection

 ## Inspiration
+Rooted a router?
+Now what?
+What if you could literally *see* into a target's physical environment?
+Introducing ISeeU

 The inspiration for the project came from a very cool project from Carnegie Mellon University doing a very similar thing.
 The main goal was to attempt to utilize Wi-Fi routers to put people in a 3D environment, with near pinpoint accuracy depending on router firmware and ability, and use it as a LIDAR camera.

 ## What it does